Gab0/straintables/README.md

 ### Fetch genomes and annotation files

 The following code downloads all required genomes and annotations from NCBI.

 ```
 $ python linkageMapper/downloadGenomic.py
 ```

 Instead, you can manually add desired genomes and annotations, as explained in the next subsections:

 #### Annotationsa

 * The annotation file serves as a guide for the analysis, as they contain most loci names for *T. gondii*.
 * Recommended annotation is the one for TGME49, which at the moment seems to be the most complete one.
-* Annotation file names should be like `genomes/chromosome_X` and onwards.

 #### Genomes